how to not be lazy

 Rethink Your Social Media Use

 Often, social media is synonymous with procrastination.
 Instead of completing whatever tasks we need to, we take to scrolling through social media.
 A half an hour later, we’re nowhere closer to achieving our goals and probably no more inspired to work on our goals.
+If you’re thinking about how to stop being lazy then limit the use of social media.

 One solution is to turn your phone, tablet, or other social media connected device onto airplane mode or completely off when you need to get things done.
 But, did you know you could actually use social media to inspire you as well?